 - Comfort – Air sealing reduces drafts, which can make rooms warmer in the winter and cooler in the summer.

-- Inadequate Ventilation – In extreme cases, air sealing can make homes too tight, requiring a mechanical ventilation system and/or make-up air for heating systems.
+- Inadequate Ventilation – In extreme cases, air sealing can make homes too tight, requiring a ventilation system and/or make-up air for heating systems.
 Air sealing should be done in conjunction with blower door testing.